TAKE NOTE: Celebrate the Launch of the Heart of Huntingdon Campaign

 - Complete the process of applying for admission.
 You may apply online or download, complete, and mail the PDF application available on the Traditional Admission page.
 Follow the steps outlined for your undergraduate status (freshman, transfer, special, or other) to complete your application.
 NOTE: If you receive an offer of admission for the following fall term by December 1 of the year prior and believe you are eligible for Merit Scholarship or Presidential Fellows consideration, you must complete the appropriate scholarship form and submit it online.
 The deadline for Honors Scholarship consideration is December 1.

 - Complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov as soon as it becomes available for 2024.
 Because of comprehensive federal changes to the Free Application for Federal Student Aid (FAFSA) and the processes and terminology associated with that application through the FAFSA Simplification Act, we anticipate the FAFSA will be available in December 2023 for students who are applying for admission for Fall 2024.
 The Huntingdon Title IV code is 001019.
 By including the College code, Huntingdon will receive the results automatically.

 - Explore local financial aid sources with your high school, community, church, or employers and check out no-cost Internet scholarship search engines, such as http://www.finaid.org, or http://www.fastweb.com.
 In general, Huntingdon does not encourage the use of scholarship services that require fees.

-- Pay your New Student Deposit to reserve your place in the entering class and to secure your aid package.
+- Pay your Enrollment Deposit to reserve your place in the entering class and to secure your financial aid offer.

 - Complete the forms necessary on the Enrollment Information page (housing information, health form, immunizations, other forms) and sign up for a New Student Orientation in order to register for fall classes.